TypeScript Interface

 }Code language: TypeScript (typescript)

-Now, you can use this function type interface.
+Now, you can use this function-type interface.

 The following illustrates how to declare a variable of a function type and assign it a function value of the same type: